XPixelGroup/BasicSR/docs/DatasetPreparation.md

 We provide a script to make LMDB.
 Before running the script, we need to modify the corresponding parameters accordingly.
 At present, we support DIV2K, REDS and Vimeo90K datasets; other datasets can also be made in a similar way.<br>
  `python scripts/create_lmdb.py`

+#### Data Pre-fetcher

+Apar from using LMDB for speed up, we could use data per-fetcher.
+Please refer to [prefetch_dataloader](../basicsr/data/prefetch_dataloader.py) for implementation.<br>
+It can be achieved by setting `prefetch_mode` in the configuration file.
+Currently, it provided three modes:

+1. None.
+It does not use data pre-fetcher by default.
+If you have already use LMDB or the IO is OK, you can set it to None.

+    ```yml
+    prefetch_mode: ~
+    ```

+1. `prefetch_mode: cuda`.
+Use CUDA prefetcher.
+Please see [NVIDIA/apex](https://github.com/NVIDIA/apex/issues/304#) for more details.
+It will occupy more GPU memory.
+Note that in the mode. you must also set `pin_memory=True`.

+    ```yml
+    prefetch_mode: cuda
+    pin_memory: true
+    ```

+1. `prefetch_mode: cpu`.
+Use CPU prefetcher, please see [IgorSusmelj/pytorch-styleguide](https://github.com/IgorSusmelj/pytorch-styleguide/issues/5#) for more details.
+(In my tests, this mode does not accelerate)

+    ```yml
+    prefetch_mode: cpu
+    num_prefetch_queue: 1  # 1 by default
+    ```

 ## Image Super-Resolution

-It is recommended to symlink the dataset root to `datasets`.
+It is recommended to symlink the dataset root to `datasets` with the command `ln -s xxx yyy`.
 If your folder structure is different, you may need to change the corresponding paths in config files.

 ### DIV2K